singularian/mdencode/README.md

 # Modular Floor Examples

 This is an example of the modular floor using the C++ test program.
-The program `decoderRandom2` is using a random 14 byte array and then running a modulus scan to find the corresponding file block associated with a digital signature.
+The program `mdtest` is using a random 14 byte array and then running a modulus scan to find the corresponding file block associated with a digital signature.
 It uses a 32 bit modulus and calculates modulus exponent floor or ceiling and then creates a fast64 hash.
 A modulus scan splits up the parallel search on 32 threads.
 It calculated and found the 14 byte block (13 bytes compressed) in 4 hours on a Ryzen 3950x.
 It compresses the 14 byte block to 13 bytes and decompresses it to 14 bytes.